mu7mdmagdy/notify-module/README.md

 ## About Noftiy Module

 This module to organize the notification process in real time without need to reload page, using PHP language with Laravel framework and Pusher.
-The UI is designed simple and easy to use because the main purpose of the module is to learn sending notifications using Laravel Events and Laravel Broadcast that support Pusher ( buit-in )
+The UI is designed simple and easy to use because the main purpose of the module is to learn sending notifications using Laravel Events and Laravel Broadcast that support Pusher ( built-in )

 ## Tools used in Ui